kaia-walters-ef/json2html/README.md

 Unlike an online json2html converter, you have assurance that all operations take place locally and no requests are made.

 This is a draft.
-Much of the script file can be credited to this article by geeksforgeeks! https://www.geeksforgeeks.org/how-to-convert-json-data-to-a-html-table-using-javascript-jquery/
+Much of the script file can be credited to this article by geeksforgeeks https://www.geeksforgeeks.org/how-to-convert-json-data-to-a-html-table-using-javascript-jquery/

 Use